scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 ### Benchmark incremental compilation

-We propose to add incremental compilation performance to the current compiler benchmark to quantify performance improvements.
+We propose to add incremental compilation performance to the current [compiler benchmark][benchmark] to [quantify][dashboard] performance improvements.

 Suggested tests:
 - A single module with minimum library dependencies: